Sree-Vidya-Lakshmi-Kuravi/Python-automation-journey/README.md

-# Python Automation Journey
+# 🐍 Python Automation Journey

-This repository documents my journey of learning Python and preparing for Automation using Python-based tools and frameworks.
+This repository documents my journey of learning **Python** and preparing for **Automation** using Python-based tools and frameworks.

-The goal of this repository is to build a strong foundation in:
+🎯 The goal of this repository is to build a strong foundation in:
   - Python programming
   - Problem solving
   - Object-Oriented Programming (OOP)
   - File handling
   - Automation concepts
   - Selenium with Python
   - Robot Framework
   - Automation framework development

 ------------------------------------------------------------------------------

-# Topics Covered
+# 💻 Topics Covered

 ## Python Basics
 - Variables